CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 ![VS Code Installation](images/vscode-installation.png)
 ```

+This should also include your Discord and Hypothesis usernames.

 Once you have created everything locally, you will need to add, commit, and push your changes to your GitHub repository.
 You can use the following commands to do this:

 ```sh